saurabhlambe/k8s-stuff/setting-up.md

 ```
 Here $USER is saurabhlambe

-6.1.
-The below command will throw an error since $USER is not part of the docker group:
+>The below command will throw an error since $USER is not part of the docker group:
 ```bash
 minikube start --driver=docker
  minikube v1.19.0 on Centos 8.3.2011